 We have P.E. every Thursday.

 We enjoyed getting muddy and exploring at Forest School, in Autumn 1.
-We carry out our next adventures after Easter, in Summer 1.
+We carry out our next adventures in Spring 2 and Summer 1.

 What you can do to help at home